This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Each backend service must be defined in the same project as the backends it references.
 Health checks associated with backend services must be defined in the same project as the backend service as well. |

-While you can create all the load balancing components and backends in the Shared VPC host project, this model does not separate network administration and service development responsibilities.
+While you can create all the load balancing components and backends in the Shared VPC host project, this type of deployment does not separate network administration and service development responsibilities.

 Serverless backends in a Shared VPC environment

-For a load balancer that is using a serverless NEG backend, the backend Cloud Run, Cloud Functions, or App Engine service must be in the same project as the serverless NEG.
+For a load balancer that is using a serverless NEG backend, the backend Cloud Run or Cloud Run functions service must be in the same project as the serverless NEG.

-Additionally, for the regional external HTTP(S) load balancer that supports cross-project service referencing, the backend service, serverless NEG, and the Cloud Run service must always be in the same service project.
+Additionally, for the regional external Application Load Balancer that supports cross-project service referencing, the backend service, serverless NEG, and the Cloud Run service must always be in the same service project.

 Cross-project service referencing